NikhilTeja2000/OKComputer_Python/README.md

 # Personalized Diet Analytics Dashboard - Python Implementation

-This repository provides a Python-based analytics dashboard for personalized diet recommendations, converted from the original R Shiny application.
+This repository provides a comprehensive Python-based analytics dashboard for personalized diet recommendations, converted and enhanced from the original R Shiny application.

 ## Overview

-This Python Dash application provides sophisticated analytics for personalized diet recommendations with:
+This modern Python Dash application provides sophisticated analytics for personalized diet recommendations with:

-- **9 comprehensive analysis tabs** covering health profiles, chronic conditions, lifestyle factors, and statistical validation
+- **9 specialized analysis tabs** with professional healthcare design
-- **15+ interactive visualizations** using Plotly and Dash
+- **20+ interactive visualizations** using Plotly and Dash with real-time filtering
 - **Evidence-based insights** with statistical significance testing (p < 0.01 for BMI correlations)
-- **BMI-driven recommendations** with balanced distribution across four major diet types
+- **Advanced filtering system** with horizontal filter bar for dynamic data exploration
+- **Professional color scheme** designed for healthcare applications
+- **Real-time analytics** with 4,355 patient records and 32 health variables

 ## Quick Start